polterguy/magic.node/README.md

 # Node support for Hyperlambda and Magic

-Magic Node is a simple name/value/children graph object, in addition to a _"Hyperlambda"_ parser, allowing you to create a textual string representations of graph objects easily transformed to its relational graph object syntax and vice versa.
-This allows you to easily declaratively create execution trees using a format similar to YAML, for then to access every individual node, its value, name and children, from your C#, CLR code, or Hyperlambda.
+magic.node is a simple name/value/children graph object, in addition to a _"Hyperlambda"_ parser, allowing you to create a textual string representations of graph objects easily transformed to its relational graph object syntax and vice versa.
+This allows you to easily declaratively create execution trees using a format similar to YAML, for then to access each individual node, its value, name and children from your C#, CLR code, or Hyperlambda.
 For the record, Hyperlambda is _much_ easier to understand than YAML.

-Hyperlambda is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with Magic Signals and Magic Lambda.
+Hyperlambda is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with magic.signals and magic.lambda.
 Below is a small example of Hyperlambda to give you an idea of how it looks like.

 ```